ORNL-Fusion/Collector-Probes/README.md

 # Collector-Probes

 These are files related to the creation and accessing of the deposition probe MDSplus tree.
 Everything is written in python2.

 **ProbeClass.py** - Highest level program that incorporates the others.
 Most users will use this script to access the data.
 **meas\_locations.py** - Accounts for the 13 degree angle the probes are inserted in by.
 Feeds into get\_Rsep.py.
 **pull\_data\_dp.py** - Pulls RBS data from the MDS+ tree on the R2D2 server.
-**get\_Rsep.py** - Uses meas\_locations and load\_gfile\_d3d from the EFIT github repository to find the average R-Rsep and R\_omp - Rsep\_omp using EFIT.
+**get\_Rsep.py** - Uses meas\_locations and load\_gfile\_d3d from the EFIT github repository to find the average R-Rsep and
+                   R\_omp - Rsep\_omp using EFIT.
+One option is putting a soft link to your local EFIT repository in your Collector-Probes folder.

 The highest level program is ProbeClass.py, and the main function used is "get\_multiple".
 This function will return a list of up three probes (an A, B, and/or C), ONLY IF RBS data is available.
 Each object in the list will be of "Probe" class.
 The Probe class includes two dictionaries: one with data from the R2D2 server, and another with data analyzed using EFIT on atlas.
 The parameters passed to get\_multiple are:

 ```python
 ProbeClass.get_multiple(